hackclub/hackclub/workshops/weather_app/README.md

 under the body tag.

 To link external files like `normalize.css` and `moment.js` we use [`CDNJS`](https://cdnjs.com/) which is an open-source CDN service powered by Cloudflare.
-It makes easier to load library files on our websites.
+Cloudflare makes it easier to load library files on our websites.

 Add